opezyajayi/Active-directory-deployment-and-configutation/README.md

 - AD Domain Structure
 - GPO Editor Screenshot
 - PC joined to domain
-- Result of denied USB access
+- Result of denied shutdown/restart access

 ---

 ## Key Takeaways

-- - Gained practical experience with Windows Server roles and domain setup
+ - Gained practical experience with Windows Server roles and domain setup
 - Implemented centralized access control using Group Policy
 - Learned how to structure users and departments with OUs
 - Applied IAM concepts in a real-world simulated environment